Models of protein production along the cell cycle: an investigation of possible sources of noise: Results

-At the cell scale, simulations describe exponentially growing cells, see Figure~\ref{fig:S_mod3_exp-growth}.
-The amount of available ribosomes and RNA-polymerases also changes rapidly, of the order of the second for the RNA-polymerases, and of the order of one tenth of a second for the ribosomoes, Figures~\ref{fig:S_mod3_Frnap-profile} and~\ref{fig:S_mod3_Fribo-profile}.Taniguchi et al.
+In Figure~\ref{fig:mod3_exp-growth} is shown an example of the cell volume evolution in a simulation.
+It appears that the volume seems to grow exponentially during the cell cycle.
+The number of available ribosomes and RNA-polymerases also changes rapidly, of the order of the second for the RNA-polymerases, and of the order of one tenth of a second for the ribosomes (see S3 Fig(C) and S3 Fig(D) of S1 Appendix).

 Figure~\ref{fig:mod3_var_ratio} compares the results of the simulations with the previous intermediate model with gene replication and random partitioning.
 It shows that, for $90\%$ of the genes, the interactions between protein productions only represent at most $10\%$ of variability.
 In inset is shown the example of the protein FabH profile during the cell cycle, showing that sharing of RNA-polymerases and ribosomes introduces little change.